How to install nanostack

 One command.
 Verified adapters today: Claude Code, Cursor, OpenAI Codex, OpenCode, and Gemini CLI.

 Never opened a terminal?
 Pick your agent and follow the steps.
-Each step has a screenshot so you always know what you are looking at.
+The installer output shown below is captured from a real run, so you know what a successful install looks like.

 If you want the short version for developers, skip ahead to Install.